RafalW3bCraft/WhisperAiEngine/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

+© 2024 RafalW3bCraft

 ## Disclaimer